πŸ›³οΈ On Cruise with the SCHOOL (2013-2014) πŸ“–

-It is not easy to find the right words to describe the experience of the maturity cruise, also because in my case it was "doubly" particular.
+It is not easy to find the right words to describe the experience of the graduation cruise, also because in my case it was "doubly" special.

 IN CROCIERA2016CROCIERE 2016-2018